-Another week of Big Ten basketball is in the books, meaning it’s time to run down the best plays from Feb.
-20-26 action.
-The second-to-final week of the regular season included several strong plays, but which ones found a spot on BTN.com blogger Brent Yarina’s latest Hardwood Highlights?
+The final week of the Big Ten men’s basketball season is in the books, meaning it’s time to run down the best plays from Feb.
+27-March 4 action.
+What a final week it was, too, as we finished with three teams tied atop the Big Ten standings.
+There were also several highlight plays, but which ones found a spot on BTN.com blogger Brent Yarina’s latest Hardwood Highlights?
 See Brent’s top 10 plays in this post.
 Don’t agree?
 Cast your vote for the top play at the bottom of this post.
-See last week’s top plays and keep up with all the best highlights from across the Big Ten with our Did You See This? feature.
+Also, keep up with all the best highlights from across the Big Ten with our Did You See This? feature.

 Find out more about: Big Ten Top 10

 Penn State was simply dominant en route to winning its second consecutive Big Ten Wrestling Championship on Sunday, crowning three repeat champions in a memorable title match run at Mackey Arena.
 The Nittany Lions were nearly perfect throughout Sunday’s session and ran away from both Minnesota and Iowa in the team title race.
 Penn State also has qualified nine wrestlers for NCAAs, with a 10th alive for an at-large bid.